Common Causes of Poor Plasma Cuts and How to Fix Them

 How Can Worn Consumables Lead to Interrupted Cuts?

-Worn electrodes and nozzle wear can transform your plasma cutter into a chaotic spark-spraying beast, wreaking havoc on your cuts.
-Inspect and replace these components regularly to guarantee precision and reclaim your cutting freedom.
+Worn electrodes and nozzles can turn your plasma cutter into a chaotic spark-spraying tool that ruins cuts.
+Inspect and replace these components regularly to keep precision.

 Why Does High Speed Impact Hole Quality in Plasma Cutting?